China's JD.com leads fresh $500 million investment in travel site Tuniu

-BEIJING Chinese travel website Tuniu Corp said on Friday it has sold $500 million (323 million pound) worth of new shares to a group of investors led by JD.com Inc, China's No. 2 e-commerce site, as part of a tie-up to boost its customer base.
+BEIJING Chinese travel website Tuniu Corp said on Friday it has sold $500 million worth of new shares to a group of investors led by JD.com Inc, China's No. 2 e-commerce site, as part of a tie-up to boost its customer base.

 Tuniu sold $350 million of Class A ordinary shares to JD.com at $5.33 each, with the remainder going mainly to private equity funds, the pair said in a joint statement.

-As part of the deal, JD.com, which has close to 100 million active customer accounts, will hand over its travel site to be exclusively operated by Tuniu for five years.
+As part of the deal, JD.com, which has close to 100 million active customer accounts, will hand over its travel site to be exclusively operated by Tuniu.
 JD.com will forgo commission on its Tuniu-operated site, but collect fees on flight and hotel bookings made through Tuniu via other JD.com pages.

-Tuniu Chief Financial Officer Conor Yang said the influx of capital - as well as the guarantee of Web traffic from JD.com - will help the company establish its brand during a critical phase in the growth of Chinese tourism.

-"We think this year and next will be a tremendous opportunity for us and we want to continue to be in the right market position," Yang said by telephone, adding that aside from marketing, Tuniu will also use the investment to develop its technical infrastructure and seek out acquisition targets.

 For JD.com, the partnership with one of China's leading travel site could boost its fledgling and potentially lucrative travel business.